Yellow-Team-Capstone-Project/JoinCapstone/README.md

 capabilities of Google Cloud Firestore, and calendar to keep track of networking appointments.

-The APIs used were:
+The APIs used were:Twilio, Swal and FullCalendar
--Twilio
--Swal
--FullCalendar